Consumer advice center: TikTok, Meta, Amazon & Co. manipulate users for consent

 Since March 7, 2024, the six major digital groups Amazon, Alphabet, Apple, Meta, Microsoft and TikTok (Bytedance) must fully comply with all obligations under the Digital Markets Act (DMA) as gatekeepers.

-The vzbv has now investigated whether these six gatekeepers comply with the provisions of Article 5(2) DMA (data pooling) and Article 5(8) DMA (prohibition of tying) in their services.
+The vzbv has now investigated whether these six gatekeepers comply with the provisions of Article 5(2) DMA (data pooling) and Article 5(8) DMA (Prohibition of tying) fulfill.

 Article 5(2) DMA restricts the merging of personal data from central platform services with personal data from other central platform services, other gatekeeper services and third-party services.
-In principle, personal data may not be merged unless the user consents.
+In principle personal data are not merged unless the user consents.

 Article 5(8) DMA obliges gatekeepers not to link the use of the central platform services they offer with certain other services of the same company.
 In particular, providers may not require users to subscribe to or register with other central platform services from the gatekeeper's offering if they wish to use, access, log in to or register with a central platform service of the gatekeeper.